pierrelegall/whatlangex/README.md

 [Whatlang](https://github.com/greyblake/whatlang-rs) NIF bindings for Elixir.

-This package is in the early stage of development.
-API breaks incomin'!

 ## Installation

 The package can be installed by adding `whatlangex` to your list of dependencies in `mix.exs`: